-The thinking is that this supports caregivers, particularly women since they are the predominant caregivers.
+The thinking is that this supports caregivers, particularly women, since they are the predominant caregivers.
 It should prevent a loss of job status, career earnings as a result of a job interruption.
 Theoretically, it will result in easier access to continued participation in the workforce.
 But how employers respond to the resulting friction and how that scales is not fully understood.
 Proponents of government paid leave claim that the advantage of the government providing this benefit is scale.
 But not only benefits scale.
 Harm scales too.

 Like any public policy instrument, there are two sides to job protection – a benefit and a cost side.

 How will companies adapt to the loss of agility as the policy eliminates options for managing its staffing and operations?
 The restrictions have an uneven impact across different types of businesses.
-It raises the cost of doing business, and it threatens productivity and profit margins.
+It raises the cost of doing business and threatens productivity and profit margins.
 Will paid leave compliance become another avoidance exercise, a search for safe harbor from aggressive labor law enforcement?
 And what does that look like for workers in the job market?

 A closer look – the steady loss of freedom to “figure stuff out.”

 Undergirding the paid leave scheme is that it disrupts “employment at will.”
 The legal concept allows employees and employers to separate freely.
 The employee is free to leave the employer.
-The employer is free to terminate the employee – as long as they do not violate any laws.
+In theory, the employer is free to terminate the employee – as long as they do not violate any laws.
 Yet there are a growing number of rules that govern workplace practices and laws that trigger complaints or lawsuits for wrongful termination or employer practices violations.